Republic FC Stadium: Design

+In April 2022, a new release of renderings showed a pared down stadium with four free-standing stands at each side of the pitch.
+No roof structure is present.
+Main circulation around the stadium is at ground level, but there are connectors between all four stands at an elevated level.

 Major events

 College soccer

 On October 14, 2020, the NCAA announced that the stadium would host the semifinals and finals of the NCAA College Cup soccer tournament in 2024 and 2025; the men's tournament in 2024 and the Women's College Cup in 2025.
+However, when stadium construction was halted in 2021, these events were moved to WakeMed Soccer Park, home of fellow USL Championship club North Carolina FC.